ficht74/Formula2Text/README.md

 # KI-basierte Methoden zur Transkription von mathematischen Formeln
-This GitHub Repository contains
+This GitHub repository contains the brand new Formula2Text-4k dataset and the notebooks used in the experiments.

-GitHub Repository Formula2Text-4k